Abul Khayr Alonto: Marcos regime

+Fifth Republic

+In October 1991, Alonto became Nacionalista Party Vice President for Muslim Mindanao.
+He was nominated as Ambassador Extraordinary and Plenipotentiary and Chief of Mission to Nigeria and 21 African States in 1994, but was not able to take up the post.

 In February 2014, the original members of the MNLF Central Committee installed Alonto as Chairman of the MNLF.
 He was a staunch supporter of the Bangsamoro Basic Law, a bill which sought for the establishment of a proposed new autonomous political entity known as the Bangsamoro Autonomous Region, to replace the current ARMM.

 MinDA Chair

 Alonto greeting President Duterte at the 6th Cabinet Meeting in Malacañang Palace, September 2016.

 Alonto was appointed by President Duterte on September 9, 2016, as the third chairperson of the Mindanao Development Authority (MinDA), a cabinet-level position and having the rank of Department Secretary.
 He was the first Muslim chair of the agency since its creation in 2010 and was one of the five Muslim members of Duterte's cabinet, the other four being National Commission on Muslim Filipinos (NCMF) chairman Saidamen Balt Pangarungan, former NCMF chairwoman Yasmin Busran-Lao, former Technical Education and Skills Development Authority Director-General Guiling Mamondiong, and Presidential Adviser on Overseas Filipino Workers Abdullah Mama-o.
 As MinDA chair, Alonto also held various positions such as being the Philippine Senior Official for BIMP-EAGA and being an ex officio member of the NEDA and TIEZA Boards.